MargaretLangley/letting/README.md

   or
   rake db:import - to add the data from old system and bring it into this system.
 You need a copy of the CSV data files to import and have them in import_data off the root of the project.

+##PRODUCTION
+###Start From Scratch
+1. cap deploy:setup
+2. Enter password for postgres database
+3. cap deploy
+4. cap deploy:migrate
+5. cap rake:invoke task=db:import
+6. Use the admin created from the application.yml's user and password (see above).